coenmooij/sudokuBundle/README.md

+> [!WARNING]
-> Warning - This package is not maintained and the underlying `coenmooij/sudoku` package has known bugs.
+> This package is not maintained and the underlying `coenmooij/sudoku` package has known bugs.

->
+> [!CAUTION]
-> Warning - The package is no longer available through composer
+> The package is no longer available through composer/packagist

 # sudokuBundle
 Symfony bundle for the coenmooij/sudoku library